QuantEcon/lecture-python-intro/lectures/cons_smooth.md

 ## Overview

+Technically, this lecture is a sequel to this quantecon lecture {doc}`present values <pv>`, although it might not seem so at first.

+It will take a while for a "present value" or asset price explicilty to appear in this lecture, but when it does it will be a key actor.

+In this lecture, we'll study a famous model of the "consumption function" that Milton Friedman {cite}`Friedman1956` and Robert Hall {cite}`Hall1978`)  proposed to fit some empirical data patterns that the simple Keynesian model described in this quantecon lecture {doc}`geometric series <geom_series>` had missed.

+The key insight of Friedman and Hall was that today's consumption ought not to depend just on today's income: it should also depend on a person's anticipations of her **future** incomes at various dates.

-In this lecture, we'll present  some useful models of economic dynamics using only linear algebra -- matrix multiplication and matrix inversion.
+In this lecture, we'll study what is sometimes called the "consumption-smoothing model"  using only linear algebra, in particular  matrix multiplication and matrix inversion.

-{doc}`Present value formulas<pv>` are at the core of the models.
+Formulas presented in  {doc}`present value formulas<pv>` are at the core of the consumption smoothing model because they are used to define a consumer's "human wealth".

+As usual, we'll start with by importing some Python modules.

 ```{code-cell} ipython3
 import numpy as np